wuyike2000/PLMs-in-Practical-KBQA/README.md

-# The code of paper A Study of Pre-trained Language Model in Practical Knowledge Base Question Answering
+# The code of paper An Empirical Study of Pre-trained Language Models in Simple Knowledge Graph Question Answering

 ### The code will be updated soon.